ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/persist.md

 ### Craft the Service

 As we start crafting the service, we will do so in a TDD fashion.
-First write a test that verifies a requirment, then create the code to make the test pass.
+First write a test that verifies a requirement, then create the code to make the test pass.
 Be sure to add each test within the appropriate `describe()` block.

 #### Login